cicirello/javadoc-cleanup/README.md

 * It is also capable of generating and inserting the canonical URL for each page, of the form `<link rel="canonical" href="https://URL.TO.YOUR.API.DOC.WEBSITE/page.html">`.
 * Enables inserting a user-defined block into the head of each javadoc generated page.
-For example, if you want to insert a link to your site's favicon, or really anything else that is valid in the head of an html file.
+For example, if you want to insert a link to your site's favicon, or a referrer policy, or really anything else that is valid in the head of an html file.
+* In projects that use the Java Platform Module System (JPMS), javadoc redirects the root `index.html` to the page of a module, and under certain other circumstances to a package page.
+Such redirected pages should direct search engines to `noindex`, but javadoc doesn't do so.
+The javadoc-cleanup action inserts a `noindex, follow` directive in any such redirected pages.

 The javadoc-cleanup GitHub action is designed to be used in combination with other GitHub Actions.
 For example, it